Hale Boggs: Later House elections

 During his tenure in Congress, Boggs was an influential member.
-After Brown v.
-Board of Education, he signed the 1956 Southern Manifesto condemning desegregation.
+After the Brown v.
+Board of Education decision, he signed the 1956 Southern Manifesto condemning desegregation.
 Boggs voted against the Civil Rights Acts of 1957, 1960 and 1964, but voted in favor of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
 He was instrumental in passage of the interstate highway program in 1956.